dail8859/LuaScript/doc/callbacks.md

 - `npp.RemoveEventHandler(event, function)`
 - `npp.RemoveAllEventHandlers(event)`

-To register for an event, first define your fuction that accepts the parameters (if any).
+To register for an event, first define your function that accepts the parameters (if any).
 You can then add the callback to the appropriate event.
 Although callbacks are not required to return a value, in order to ensure forwards compatibility it should return `false`.
 For example:

 ```lua
 function printchar(ch)